toitware/toit-provision/README.md

 ### 1.2 App

-Because this toit BLE provision has not supported security mode, so it is remanded to use older version of android APP, if you know how to modify the APP source code to select non-encrypt mode, it will be better to use the newest version.
+This package does not yet support the secure mode for BLE provisioning.
+As such, we recommend to use an older version of the Android app.
+Alternatively, you can also modify the newest version so it doesn't use the secure mode.
-Following details just introduce how to skip BLE blocking issue.
+Follow the following steps to add the workaround for the BLE blocking issue.

 1. clone esp-idf-provision-android